-PAYS allows you to install energy-efficient upgrades with little to no upfront cost!
+PAYS allows you to install energy-efficient upgrades while offsetting the upfront cost!
 Ameren Missouri knows that many people want to be more energy efficient and comfortable in their homes, but the cost of a large upfront investment keeps them from taking action.

-Through PAYS, you can make a significant energy-saving upgrade while paying little or nothing up front.
+Through PAYS, you can make a significant energy-saving upgrade while paying less up front.
 And even though you'll pay down the cost over time on your monthly Ameren Missouri electric bill, the energy-saving upgrade will lower your electric bill significantly, which means your average monthly bill will be lower than what you would otherwise have paid without the program.

 How will my Ameren Missouri bill change after participating in PAYS?

 After your energy-efficient project is approved by PAYS and completed, your home's

 energy use and total annual energy costs related to the PAYS upgrades will decrease.
 In

 addition to that lowered energy cost, you will also see a PAYS charge on your electric